xcart/xcart-docs/_pages/kb_en/modules/special_offers/spend_x_get_y.md

 ![Fig 6]({{site.baseurl}}/attachments/reward.png)

 The profit is counted in a number of products a customer will get at a discount.
+In our sample it is 1 product.
 The discount can be set in percent (%) and fixed sum (%).
 If you set the discount to 100% the customer will get the item(s) for free.
+The discount is set to 50% in the sample.

 {% note info %}
 To allow customers use several types of discount at a time use % to set the value